 The role of Google Ad Manager is crucial as it is a mandatory prerequisite for using Google AdX.

+Google Ad Manager, formerly DoubleClick for Publishers (DFP), is an ad server that helps publishers manage their ad inventory and efficiently serve ad space.
 From setting up and running deals on ad inventory to tracking revenue and targeting – Google Ad Manager offers a lot!
-Moreover, Google AdX can be only accessed with Google Ad Manager.
+Moreover, Google AdX can only be accessed with Google Ad Manager.

 Google AdX is integrated within Google Ad Manager and allows publishers to:

 - Manage and exhibit ads on the app.